 How to Seal an Unused Fireplace and Save Money on Heating Bills

-How to Seal You Masonry Fireplace
+How to Seal a Masonry Fireplace

--- 1. Purchase a Fireplace Sealer
+Option 1: Purchase a Fireplace Sealer

 Here are three types of masonry fireplace draft sealers that you can buy through Amazon: